UniInc/ansible-role-VFIO/README.md

 ------------
 this may change over time, but currently:
 - OVMF
-- enable IOMMU
+- enable-IOMMU
-- performance
+- KVM-performance
-- vfio-pci Kernel Module
+- vfio-pci-Kernel-module
-- blacklist
+# - blacklist

 Requirements
 ------------